SwiftGGTeam/the-swift-programming-language-in-chinese/GrammarQueries.rst

 ..
 It is important to expose the fact that unlike other languages, things that you think of as primative types are actually structs.
    This means for example that you can extend those types.
+   This information should appear, in some form or other, in both parts of the book.

 .. docnote:: Here is a list of things we were thinking about covering in this chapter.
     What do you think?